Sherry-Aamir/Windows-Server-Lab/02-active-directory/README.md

 ---

 ## Steps Completed
-- Installed the Active Directory Domain Services role via Server Manager
+- Installed the AD DS role through Server Manager
-- Installed the DHCP role alongside AD DS for configuration in a later stage
+- Installed DHCP at the same time so I can configure it in a later stage
 - Promoted DC01 to a domain controller using the AD DS Configuration Wizard
 - Created a new forest with the root domain `sherry.local`
-- Set the Directory Services Restore Mode (DSRM) recovery password
+- Set the DSRM recovery password
-- Allowed the server to reboot to complete promotion
+- Let the server reboot to finish the promotion
-- Logged back in using the new domain credentials (SHERRY\Administrator)
+- Logged back in with the new domain credentials (SHERRY\Administrator)

 ---

 ## Verification
-- Login screen displays `SHERRY\Administrator` after reboot, confirming domain membership
+- Login screen shows `SHERRY\Administrator` after the reboot, which confirms the domain is set up
-- PowerShell `Get-ADDomain` returns full domain details:
+- PowerShell `Get-ADDomain` returns the full domain details:
   - DNSRoot: sherry.local
   - NetBIOSName: SHERRY
   - PDCEmulator: DC01.sherry.local